Alegranza

 Alegranza ([aleˈɣɾanθa]) is an uninhabited island in the Atlantic Ocean, located off the coast of Africa and is in the province of Las Palmas in the Canary Islands, Spain.
 It is the northernmost point in the Canary Islands, and part of the Chinijo Archipelago.
 The island is part of the municipality of Teguise on Lanzarote.

 Geographical overview

 The area is 10.2 km².
 The island features a volcano with a crater of about 1.1 km in diameter and an altitude of 289 m.
 The second highest is Montaña de Lobos at 256 m and following La Rapagura.
 The northern portion is mainly flat.

 Conservation

 The island is part of the Chinijo Archipelago Natural Park (Parque Natural del Archipiélago Chinijo).
-There are no inhabitants on the island.

 The Punta Delgada Lighthouse is located in the eastern part of Alegranza.
 The lighthouse was built between 1861 and 1865 and was designated a historic monument (Bien de Interés Cultural) in 2002.